openvinotoolkit/workbench_aux/docs/Install_DL_Workbench.md

 > script.
 If you prefer to use `docker run` instead, see <a href="#docker-run">Run Docker Container
 > with `docker run` Command</a>.

-Download the `starting script`.
-You can either do it manually from the [repository](https://github.com/openvinotoolkit/workbench_aux) or by running the following command:
+Download the `starting script` manually from the [repository](https://github.com/openvinotoolkit/workbench_aux) or by running the following command:
 ```bash
 wget https://raw.githubusercontent.com/openvinotoolkit/workbench_aux/master/start_workbench.sh
 ```